h3u/yauc/README.md

 # ![YAUC](app/src/main/res/mipmap-mdpi/ic_launcher.png) YAUC

-YAUC is an android app helping you to keep up-to-date with [Unsplash | Free high-resolution photos](https://unsplash.com/new).
+YAUC is an Android™ app helping you to keep up-to-date with [Unsplash | Free high-resolution photos](https://unsplash.com/new).

 ## Features